lokmane101/lokmane101/README.md

 ## 🏗️ About Me
 > “Data pipelines should be like good coffee—strong, reliable, and capable of keeping you up at night.”

 I’m Lokmane, a data & software engineer on a mission to turn siloed city parking into live, actionable insights.
 Currently interning at STM (Tanger-Tétouan), I’m building the backbone for a real-time parking network using Kafka & Debezium.
-Outside of work, I’m either debugging Airflow DAGs or perfecting my homemade shakshuka.
+Outside of work, I’m either debugging Airflow DAGs or perfecting my homemade mint ATAY.

 ---